laravel/docs/filesystem.md

         }
     }

-The first argument of the `extend` method is the name of the driver and the second is a Closure that receives the `$app` and `$config` variables.
-The resolver Closure must return an instance of `League\Flysystem\Filesystem`.
+The first argument of the `extend` method is the name of the driver and the second is a closure that receives the `$app` and `$config` variables.
+The resolver closure must return an instance of `League\Flysystem\Filesystem`.
 The `$config` variable contains the values defined in `config/filesystems.php` for the specified disk.

 Next, register the service provider in your `config/app.php` configuration file: